 Offshore Patrol Cutter

-Notional offshore patrol cutter design courtesy of Eastern Shipbuilding Group.
+Artist rendering courtesy of Eastern Shipbuilding Group.

 The Coast Guard celebrated the opening of the OPC project resident office at Eastern Shipbuilding Group in Panama City, Florida, May 3, 2017.

 Acquisition of the offshore patrol cutter is the Coast Guard’s highest investment priority.
 The OPC will provide a capability bridge between the national security cutter, which patrols the open ocean in the most demanding maritime environments, and the fast response cutter, which serves closer to shore.
 The ships will feature state-of-the-market technology and will replace the service’s 270-foot and 210-foot medium endurance cutters, which are becoming increasingly expensive to maintain and operate.
-The first OPC is scheduled for delivery in fiscal year 2021.
+The first OPC is scheduled for delivery in 2021.

 The 270-foot and 210-foot medium endurance cutters that the OPC is replacing are 25 to 50 years old.
 The Coast Guard has made targeted investments to improve the reliability and operational availability of these cutters, but they are still on their way to technological obsolescence.
 In addition, the Coast Guard’s missions have evolved in response to changing national and international maritime security needs, and the service needs a fleet designed to execute its missions.
 The OPC is the most affordable way to fill the service’s need for long-term offshore capability to maintain current and future mission effectiveness.